pydata/xarray/doc/user-guide/testing.rst

 For example you could create a ``chunks`` strategy to specify particular chunking patterns for a dask-backed array.

 .. warning::
-    Passing multiple different strategies to the same constructor can lead to poor example generation performance.
+    When passing multiple different strategies to the same constructor the drawn examples must be mutually compatible.

-    This is because in order to construct a valid xarray object to return, our strategies must check that the variables / dimensions / coordinates are mutually compatible.
-We do this using ``hypothesis.assume``, which throws away any generated examples not meeting the required condition.

-    Therefore if you pass multiple custom strategies to a strategy constructor which are not compatible in enough cases, most of the examples they generate will be mutually incompatible.
-This will likely lead to poor example generation performance, manifesting as a ``hypothesis.errors.FailedHealthCheck`` being raised.
-For example:
+    In order to construct a valid xarray object to return, our strategies must check that the variables / dimensions / coordinates are mutually compatible.
+If you pass multiple custom strategies to a strategy constructor which are not compatible in all cases, an error will be raised, *even if they are still compatible in other cases*.
+For example

     .. code-block::

         @given(st.data())
         def test_something_else_inefficiently(data):
-            arrs = npst.arrays(dtype=)  # generates arrays of any shape
+            arrs = npst.arrays(dtype=valid_dtypes)  # generates arrays of any shape
             dims = xrst.dimension_names()  # generates lists of any number of dimensions

-            # Drawing examples from this strategy is likely to have poor performance
+            # Drawing examples from this strategy will raise a hypothesis.errors.Unsatisfiable error.
             var = data.draw(xrst.variables(data=arrs, dims=dims))

             assert ...

     Here we have passed custom strategies which won't often be compatible: only rarely will the array's ``ndims`` correspond to the number of dimensions drawn.

-    To avoid this problem either allow xarray's strategies to automatically generate compatible data for you, or be more selective about cases when passing multiple custom strategies to the same constructor.
+We forbid arguments that are only *sometimes* compatible in order to avoid extremely poor example generation performance (as generating invalid examples and rejecting them is potentially unboundedly inefficient).

 Fixing Arguments